 We are committed to safe recruitment and selection procedures to ensure that all staff and volunteers have been appropriately screened prior to appointment, and to the provision of appropriate child protection training through the staff induction programme and within continuing professional development opportunities.

 Jenna Tucker (Early Help Worker) is the Safeguarding Officer and works with young people and their families to promote social and emotional well- being.
-She supports the Designated Safeguarding Leads to manage child protection and safeguarding across the school
+She supports the DSL and Deputy DSL's to manage child protection and safeguarding across the school.

-If you have a concern about the safety or wellbeing of a student at PCS, please contact 01273 581100 and ask to speak to one of the above
+If you have a concern about the safety or wellbeing of a student at PCS please email us at